 Curriculum

 Students enrolled in the program spend eight hours a day, Monday through Friday, in clinical and didactic instruction in all areas of the ASH clinical laboratory.
-Students are additionally assigned outside rotations to expose them to a variety of equipment and/or procedures where are not performed at ASH.
+Students are additionally assigned outside rotations to expose them to a variety of equipment and/or procedures that are not performed at ASH.
 The following affiliates are used for these rotations:

-- Dell Seton Medical Center at the University of Texas – teaching hospital with 211 beds in operation, the region’s only Level 1 trauma hospital, provides a wide variety of services.
+• Dell Seton Medical Center at the University of Texas – teaching hospital with 211 beds in operation, the region’s only Level 1 trauma hospital, provides a wide variety of services.

-- Clinical Pathology Laboratories – large reference laboratory offering services across the Southwest United States. .
+• Clinical Pathology Laboratories – large reference laboratory offering services across the Southwest United States.
 Employees over 1900 people at the 100,000 square foot main laboratory facility in Austin.

-- Department of State Health Services Laboratory – the largest state public health laboratory in the United States, testing over one million samples per year.
+• Department of State Health Services Laboratory – the largest state public health laboratory in the United States, testing over one million samples per year.

-- We are Blood – blood collection and processing facility providing blood and blood products to over 40 medical facilities in a 10-county region.
+• We are Blood – blood collection and processing facility providing blood and blood products to over 40 medical facilities in a 10-county region.

-Clinical instruction includes training under direct supervision of qualified laboratory staff as well as daily group lectures given by qualified instructors in their specialty areas.
+Clinical instruction includes training under the direct supervision of qualified laboratory staff as well as daily group lectures given by qualified instructors in their specialty areas.

-- Hematology and Coagulation - eleven weeks
+• Hematology and Coagulation – 11 weeks

-- Blood Bank and Phlebotomy - seven weeks
+• Blood Bank and Phlebotomy – seven weeks

-- Immunology, Serology and Molecular Diagnostics - three weeks
+• Immunology, Serology and Molecular Diagnostics – three weeks

-- Urinalysis - three weeks
+• Urinalysis – three weeks

 Program Costs